 We may sometimes need to share some of your information with one or more of the following:

-- Other ECC social care or education teams
+- other Essex County Council social care or education teams

 - Essex Safeguarding Boards